SKaplanOfficial/PyXA/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/SKaplanOfficial/PyXA/main/docs/_static/assets/PyXALogoTransparent.png" alt="The dark logo for PyXA" height="250px"></p>

 # Python for Automation
-Python for Automation, or PyXA for short, is a wrapper around Apple's Scripting Bridge framework that enables AppleScript- and JXA-like control over macOS applications from within Python.
-PyXA delivers intuitive application scripting by mapping existing AppleScript specifiers and commands, defined in sdef files, to per-application Python classes and associated methods.
-PyXA then expands on the capabilities of AppleScript by interfacing with low-level Objective-C frameworks.
+Python for Automation, or PyXA for short, is a wrapper around several macOS frameworks that enables AppleScript- and JXA-like control over macOS applications from within Python.
+PyXA's objects and methods are based on applications' scripting dictionaries and coupled with additional automation features supported by Apple's macOS APIs.

 PyXA was created with the goals of:
-1. Simplifying the way AppleScript tasks can be accomplished via Python
+1. Simplifying the way automation tasks can be accomplished via Python
+2. Introducing new features to macOS application scripting by simplifying complex procedures into simple, declarative methods
-2. Disambiguating the capabilities of application scripting on macOS by providing easy-to-follow documentation throughout the entire project
+3. Disambiguating the capabilities of application scripting on macOS by providing easy-to-follow documentation throughout the entire project
-3. Introducing new features to macOS application scripting by creating simple, JXA-like methods for complex Objective-C procedures

-PyXA is not intended to replace AppleScript; rather, it is meant to provide general convenience in accomplishing AppleScript tasks via Python.
-PyXA fills a gap where currently available frameworks ultimately fall short: it aims to be easy to learn.
-Unlike other Objc wrappers, PyXA's methods are hard-coded and documented inline, meaning that you can spend less time searching for answers and more time automating your life.
+PyXA fills a gap where currently available frameworks ultimately fall short: it aims to be easy to learn for users accustomed to Python (or users who _must_ use Python).
+To that end, the package's documentation contains numerous examples of how to use just about every method, and additional examples are provided covering specific use cases.
+PyXA's code also serves as a source of examples for how to use [PyObjC](https://pyobjc.readthedocs.io/en/latest/) to interact with various macOS frameworks.

+PyXA is not intended to replace AppleScript or even to cover 100% of AppleScript's capabilities.
+Instead, PyXA is meant to provide general convenience in accomplishing AppleScript and other automation tasks via Python, for the most commonly used applications.
+If you need a complete Apple Event bridge, or if you find that PyXA cannot handle your particular use case, consider using [appscript](https://appscript.sourceforge.io) or one of its derivatives.
+If you just need something that works in most circumstances, that has abundant examples for you to reference, and supports some additional automation features (such as opening Maps to a specific address), then PyXA might be a good fit for you.

 # Feature Overview
 - Support for most AppleScript commands in built-in macOS applications (in progress)
+- Scripting capabilities for several non-scriptable applications by using APIs, URI schemes, and other methods
 - Support for direct operations on non-scriptable applications (e.g. `PyXA.application("Maps").front_window.collapse()`)
 - Command Chaining similar to JXA (e.g. `PyXA.application("Reminders").lists()[0].reminders().title()`)
 - Properties of scriptable elements accessible via object attributes (e.g. `note.name`, `tab.URL`, or `track.artist`)
+- Support for UI scripting of non-scriptable applications
 - Fast enumeration of scriptable objects
 - Automatic translation of clipboard items to PyXA objects
 - Support for compiling and executing AppleScript scripts via NSAppleScript
+- Full access to and control over the system clipboard

 # Some Examples
 ## Example 1: Open a URL in Safari and print the loaded page.